Kayli/logspub/philosophy-people.md

   - faith cannot be communicated, as its deeply personal and irrational

-## lecture 13: the economic revolution and its critic - marx

-- karl marx 1818-83
+## karl marx 1818-83

 - reuses hegelian dialectics in material economic pholosphy context: scientific socialism

 - critics of capitalism
   - irrational